troycox/bigcommerce-api-docs/webhooks/quickstart.md

 ## Bigcommerce Webhooks Quickstart
-This document prevents an overview on what webhooks are and how how you can use it with a Bigcommerce store.
+This document presents an overview on what webhooks are and how how you can use it with a Bigcommerce store.

 ### Webhooks
 Think push notification for the web.
 Assume you want to track various events that occurs in a Bigcommerce store - checkout, order, price change, shipping events, etc. You might have built a kick-ass backend service that can act on these events and run some sort of script and analytics.
 Webhooks enable you to accomplish this.